Dregorius/dregos_watchlist/README.md

 docker compose restart
 ```

-MAL widget shows no posters: Jikan (the MAL API) has a rate limit of 3 requests per second.
-The widget fetches posters one by one with a 500ms delay for up to 3 entries, so loading takes a couple of seconds.
+MAL widget shows no posters: Jikan (the MAL API) rate limits requests to
+3 per second.
+The widget fetches posters one by one with a 500ms delay,
+so loading takes a couple of seconds.

-Letterboxd widget shows no posters: your TMDB API key is used to fetch posters for Letterboxd entries.
+Letterboxd widget shows no posters: the TMDB API key is used to fetch
+posters for Letterboxd entries.
 Check that TMDB_API_KEY is set correctly.